RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/on_security_003.md

     - practitioner-journey
     - security
 ---
-Today I want to talk about something I'm going to call _optimistic-collaborative (OC) security_[^1], which I define as any time when an entity does something intended to make an interaction more secure, _assuming that some other entity also behaves in an expected way_.
+Today I want to talk about something I'm going to call _optimistic-collaborative (OC) security_[^1], which I define as any security control that's designed to work  _assuming that someone else does what they're supposed to_.
 For example, let's contrast two hypothetical hotel security controls.
-An _optimistic collaborative_ control would be for the hotel to put a mechanical lock, with a regular metal key, on the door(s) to each room.
+An _optimistic collaborative_ control would be for the hotel to put a mechanical lock, with a regular metal key, on the door to each room.
 In this model, the hotel is providing one piece of a security control (a lockable door and its key) with the expectation that the guest will use that security control in their self-interest.
-In the second hypothetical security control, the hotel issues each guest a key card that is required to open an electronic door lock on the door(s) of the room.
+In the second hypothetical security control, the hotel issues each guest a key card that is required to open an electronic door lock on the door of the room.
 The electronic lock engages every time the door is closed.
 This second control doesn't include the optimistic assumption that the guest will remember to lock the door;
 the hotel, as a single entity, both _installs the lock_ and _assumes responsibility for its use_.
-I may describe this as "pessimistic security" to emphasize contrast in this post, but we usually think of that kind of pessimism as the default, so it's just called "security."
-Web application security relies heavily on OC controls.
+This is not always possible, and web application security in particular relies heavily on optimistic-collaborative controls.
 To see how, let's look at how website access control systems work[^2].

 We can think of web servers and web browsers as programs that communicate by spitting tiny text files at each other[^3].
 Every message consists of a _start line_, an optional set of _headers_, a _blank line_ (to signal the end of the header section) and an optional _body_ containing additional